Commission & Staff

 To process the various projects that come before the Commission, LAFCO does use the services of independent consultants to achieve accurate and timely processing of projects.

-The Legislature charged the Local Agency Formation Commissions with carrying out changes in governmental organization to promote specified legislative policies now codified in the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000, as amended.
+Legislature charged the Local Agency Formation Commissions with carrying out changes in the governmental organization to promote specified legislative policies now codified in the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000, as amended.
 Among the major policy statements are that:

-• LAFCO is to encourage orderly growth and development essential to the social, fiscal and economic well-being of the State of California.
+• LAFCO is to encourage orderly growth and development essential to the social, fiscal, and economic well-being of the State of California.
 (Government Code Sec.
 56001)

 • LAFCO is responsible for encouraging the logical formation and determination of boundaries while discouraging and eliminating "islands".
 (Government Code Sec.
 56668)

-• LAFCO is required to exercise its authority to guide development away from open space and prime agricultural land uses unless said actions would not promote planned, orderly and efficient development.
+• LAFCO is required to exercise its authority to guide development away from open space and prime agricultural land uses unless said actions would not promote planned, orderly, and efficient development.
 (Government Code Sec.
 56377)

-By State law, the Imperial LAFCO Commissioners are selected from the groups most affected by its decisions, e.g., the public, the Cities and the County.
+By State law, the Imperial LAFCO Commissioners are selected from the groups most affected by its decisions, e.g., the Public, the Cities, and the County.
 The Imperial LAFCO is currently composed of five members, each of whom serves a four-year term.
 The expiration date of the term of office for each member is the first Monday in May in the year the members term expires.
 Members required are as follows:

 In addition, the Commission could allow the seating of two additional members representing the Special Districts.
-While LAFCO has encouraged the seating of Special Districts, to date, the districts have elected not to serve on the Commission.
+While LAFCO has encouraged the seating of Special Districts, to date, the Districts have elected not to serve on the Commission.